 How to make money from your old clothes

-I’ve got a confession to make: I’ve been doing a lot of clothes shopping recently.
+I’m going to confess something: I’ve been doing a lot of clothes shopping in the last few years.

-It’s a combination of shifting seasons, summer sales and of course lifestyle changes.
+My excuse is that I’ve needed them due to a combination of shifting seasons, big sales and lifestyle changes.

 More specifically, I mostly work from home these days, but need a slightly different set of clothes for when I’m travelling for work – four summers ago I would have been commuting to the office everyday.

-It means my clothes collection has swelled, and a clear out is long overdue.
+The result is that my wardrobe has swelled, and a clear out has been long overdue.

-Of course, you can take it all to the charity shop – and I do for some items – but there’s a lot of monetary value too.
+You can take it all to the charity shop, of course – and I do for some items – but there’s a lot of monetary value too.

 Sell your clothes